Benchmarking and Adapting On-Device LLMs for Clinical Decision Support: Results

+In parallel, fine-tuning the Qwen3.5-35B model using reasoning data curated by the larger Qwen3.5-122B yielded a substantial improvement from 84.1\% (95\% CI: 78.5--88.4\%) to 87.9\% (95\% CI: 82.8--91.7\%), a gain of 3.8 percentage points (Fig.~\ref{fig:2}c).
+This fine-tuned accuracy closely rivals GPT-5.1 (89.4\%; $p>0.05$) and surpasses both GPT-5-mini and DeepSeek-R1, demonstrating that the family-matched training data curation strategy generalizes across model architectures.

-To illustrate the impact of fine-tuning on both diagnostic accuracy and reasoning quality, we present three case studies (Supplementary Cases 1--3).
-Case 1 (Von Hippel-Lindau syndrome) shows fine-tuning enhances reasoning quality even when base models reach correct diagnoses: the base model provided superficial comparisons with uncertain statements, while the fine-tuned model employed systematic multi-system integration with detailed syndrome comparison and definitive synthesis.
-Cases 2--3 demonstrate error correction through recognition of critical clinical features.
-Furthermore, the sub-speciality-wise analysis (Fig.~\ref{fig:2}e, Supplementary Fig. 4) reveals that fine-tuning effectively mitigates domain-specific weaknesses observed in base models, particularly in specialized areas such as cardiovascular and breast imaging.
+To illustrate the impact of fine-tuning on both diagnostic accuracy and reasoning quality, we present three case studies evaluated on both fine-tuned models (Supplementary Cases 1--6).
+For gpt-oss-20b (Cases 1--3), Case 1 (Von Hippel-Lindau syndrome) shows that fine-tuning enhances reasoning quality even when the base model reaches the correct diagnosis: the base model provided superficial comparisons with uncertain statements, while the fine-tuned model employed systematic multi-system integration with detailed syndrome comparison and definitive synthesis.
+Cases 2--3 (Primary Cardiac Lymphoma and NICE lesions) demonstrate outright error correction, where the base model selected incorrect diagnoses and the fine-tuned model identified critical discriminating features that were missed.
+For Qwen3.5-35B (Cases 4--6), the base model reached correct answers across all three cases but via verbose, unfocused reasoning.
+Fine-tuning consistently transformed this into concise, structured diagnostic reasoning, directly identifying key discriminating features and applying systematic elimination rather than relying on memorised pattern-matching.

+Furthermore, the sub-speciality-wise analysis (Fig.~\ref{fig:2}d) reveals that fine-tuning effectively mitigates domain-specific weaknesses observed in base models, particularly in specialized areas such as cardiovascular and breast imaging.

+The relationship between model size and diagnostic accuracy is summarized in Fig.~\ref{fig:3}, which plots each open-weight model's accuracy against its estimated memory footprint at 4-bit quantization.
+Among base models, Gemma~4 31B achieved the highest on-device accuracy (86.5\%) at approximately 18~GB, exceeding GPT-5-mini (84.5\%) while requiring only a single consumer GPU.
+The Qwen3.5 family showed a clear scaling trend from 9B (76.3\%, ${\sim}$5~GB) through 27B (80.2\%, ${\sim}$16~GB) to 35B (84.1\%, ${\sim}$20~GB).
+Fine-tuning shifted both gpt-oss-20b and Qwen3.5-35B upward without increasing their memory footprint, bringing the fine-tuned Qwen3.5-35B (87.9\%) within 1.5 percentage points of GPT-5.1 (89.4\%).
+By contrast, DeepSeek-R1, the strongest open-source baseline (81.6\%), requires an estimated 386~GB at 4-bit precision---well beyond single-GPU deployment.
+These results demonstrate that on-device models in the 5--20~GB range can match or exceed proprietary-model accuracy when combined with targeted fine-tuning, at memory footprints compatible with consumer hardware.